The Benefits of SKOLA Online Testing for Students: Exploring the How and Why

 What should I do after booking a test?

-1. Check your email (All Mail or Spam) and reply to the automatic email from info@skola.co.uk, or from the teacher to confirm the test.
+Check your email (All Mail or Spam) and reply to the automatic email from info@skola.co.uk and from the teacher to confirm the test.

-3. and ask you to send them an example of your child's writing.
-This can be recent school work; and complete the writing task below:
+and ask you to send them an example of your child's writing.
+This can be recent school work

 Why do we test before the course?

 Testing in person and in groups takes a long-time.
 Many summer schools can take up to a day to test their students.
-We believe this is too long.
-It is boring for the students and teachers.
+We believe this is too long and valuable learning time is missed.
 The first day is important for our students to settle into the school.
 So, we have moved our testing online and before the summer.
 This means during the summer, students have more time learning and teachers have more time teaching.

 What is our test?